ave-u/big-data-analytics/chuanlong/README.md

 ### How To Run

-#### To analyse the column description
+> To analyse the column description

 `./run_analyseColumns.sh
 `

-Then
+> Then

 `./merge_analyseColumns.sh
 `

-To merge the formatting output of the analysed columns
+> To merge the formatting output of the analysed columns

-#### To get the data that we need to plot
+> To get the data that we need to plot

 `./run_plotColumns.sh
 `

-Then
+> Then

 `./merge_plotColumns.sh
 `

-To merge the dataset that we need to plot for the first part
+> To merge the dataset that we need to plot for the first part

+> We are done!

 ___